Insurance Claims Officer

 What's the job really like?

-The Australian and New Zealand Institute of Insurance and Finance (ANZIIF) offers courses to diploma level in general and life insurance that focus on developing technical insurance skills for claims staff.
+The Australian and New Zealand Institute of Insurance and Finance (ANZIIF) offers courses to diploma level in general and life insurance, which focus on developing technical insurance skills for claims staff.

 Insurance claims officers need to be: